geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 Okay, so I have 100,000.
 How much?
 How much kilobytes do I have per event?

 ##### **Qazalin** [[00:16:16](https://www.youtube.com/watch?v=6EDbdI_m73o&t=976)]
-In total, the llama trees was around two gigs.
+In total, the LLaMA trees was around two gigs.

 ##### **Geohot** [[00:16:23](https://www.youtube.com/watch?v=6EDbdI_m73o&t=983)]
 Two gigs.
 So you're telling me it's two e nine divided by Okay, okay, that seems plausible.
 And that's too big for a browser.